-However, if you do want to swim there, rest assured, these Italian waters do invite hundreds of tourists annually.
+However, if you do want to swim there, rest assured, these Italian waters do invite thousands of tourists annually.
 As to whether it’s actually dirty, you’d have to read on to find out!

 You might be interested in 25 Amazing Places to Visit in Italy